AlexHettle/MeadowPy/README.md

 - **Want to contribute code?** Interested in being part of MeadowPy's development?
 Feel free to contact me (ahettle@depaul.edu) and we can talk about contribution.

 If MeadowPy helped you learn something or is something you find useful, a ⭐ on the repo goes a long way.

+## Development Testing

+If you're working on MeadowPy itself, use the developer setup path so the test tools are installed too:

+1. Run **`dev\setup-dev.bat`** once.
+This installs the app dependencies plus `pytest` and coverage reporting tools.
+2. Run **`dev\Run Tests.bat`** to execute the full automated test suite with coverage.
+3. If you prefer the terminal, you can also run `.venv\Scripts\python.exe -m pytest -c dev\pytest.ini`.

+`dev\Run Tests.bat` forwards extra pytest arguments, so targeted runs like `dev\Run Tests.bat dev\tests\test_settings.py -q` work too.
+It generates coverage outputs under the `dev\` folder:
+- `dev\htmlcov\index.html` for the HTML report
+- `dev\coverage.xml` for the XML report
+When launched by double-click, `dev\Run Tests.bat` now stays open after the run so you can read the results.
+If you're running it from an existing terminal and want it to close immediately afterward, set `MEADOWPY_NO_PAUSE=1` first.

+To keep the project root cleaner, the internal test suite, dev-only config, test launcher scripts, and generated coverage outputs now live under the `dev\` folder.

+If you ever move the project folder or remove the Python install that created `.venv`, rerun `setup.bat` or `dev\setup-dev.bat`.
+MeadowPy now detects broken virtual environments and recreates them automatically.

 ## License